 About the English Programs

-- follow a strong curriculum that can lead students directly to careers and to graduate and professional programs in English, law, writing, library science, business and other fields.
+- Following a strong curriculum that can lead students directly to careers and to graduate and professional programs in English, law, writing, library science, business and other fields.

-The English Department has an active student body involved in a wide variety of extracurricular activities, all of which offer important leadership opportunities for qualified and interested students.
+The English department has an active student body involved in a wide variety of extracurricular activities, all of which offer important leadership opportunities for qualified and interested students.
 These duties are not only a labor of love for our students, but they also provide valuable pre-professional experience:

 - We are a member of Sigma Tau Delta, the National Honor Society of English, and elect officers each year.
-Sigma Tau Delta provides a strong voice for students, organizing social and cultural activities and working closely with the chair and other faculty in setting the direction of the department.
+Sigma Tau Delta provides a strong voice for students, organizing social and cultural activities and working closely with the faculty sponsor and other faculty in setting the direction of the department.

 - Students take leadership positions planning and organizing various events that feature visiting writers, student readings, career fairs, and service-learning projects.

-In addition, English and Writing students have a strong leadership presence in other organizations such as Think Green, Amnesty International, Allies, Alliance for Minority Minds, The Student Union Board (SUB), Student Government Association, The Drury Mirror
+In addition, English and writing students have a strong leadership presence in other organizations such as Think Green, Amnesty International, Allies, Alliance for Minority Minds, The Student Union Board (SUB), Student Government Association, The Drury Mirror